Winter Fire Safety

 Electric Space Heaters

 Buy only heaters evaluated by a nationally recognized laboratory, such as Underwriters Laboratories (UL).
 Buy only those heaters that have a thermostat control mechanism that will switch off automatically if the heater falls over.
 Don't dry clothes on top of heaters or lay objects on top of them.
-Keep combustibles at least 3 feet away from each heater.
-Always unplug your electric space heater when not in use.
+Keep combustibles at least three feet away from each heater.
+Always unplug your electric space heater when it's not in use.

 Buy only heaters evaluated by a nationally recognized laboratory, such as Underwriters Laboratories (UL).
-Only use them for their intended use and fuel them only with the manufacturers recommended fuel.
+Only use them for their intended use and fuel them only with the manufacturer's recommended fuel.
 Don't overfill the heater and only use it in a well-ventilated room.

 Let us know if anything is wrong with this page.
 However, please don't include any personal or financial information.